 Gastrointestinal (GI) obstruction: People with a bowel obstruction, a narrowed esophagus (the tube between the throat and the stomach), or an inflamed (swollen) intestine should avoid flaxseed.
 The high fiber content of flaxseed might make the obstruction worse.

 Hormone-sensitive cancers or conditions: Because flaxseed might act somewhat like the hormone estrogen, there is some concern that flaxseed might make hormone-sensitive conditions worse.
 Some of these conditions include breast, uterine, and ovarian cancer; endometriosis; and uterine fibroids.
 However, some early laboratory and animal research suggests that flaxseed might actually oppose estrogen and might be protective against hormone-dependent cancer.
 Still, until more is known, avoid excessive use of flaxseed if you have a hormone-sensitive condition.

-High triglycerides: Partially defatted flaxseed (flaxseed with less alpha linolenic acid content) might increase triglyceride levels.
+High triglyceride levels (hypertriglyceridemia): Partially defatted flaxseed (flaxseed with less alpha linolenic acid content) might increase triglyceride levels.
 If your triglyceride levels are too high, don’t take flaxseed.

-Bacteria in the intestine convert some of the chemicals in flaxseed into lignans, which are thought to be responsible for many of the possible benefits of flaxseed.
-However, because antibiotics kill these bacteria, lignans are not formed as usual.
+- Bacteria in the intestine convert some of the chemicals in flaxseed into lignans, which are thought to be responsible for many of the possible benefits of flaxseed.
+However, because antibiotics kill these bacteria, lignans might not be formed as usual.
 This might alter the effects of flaxseed.